cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/annotation/state.md

   metadata: {
     viewPlaneNormal: Types.Point3, // The view plane normal of the camera
     viewUp: Types.Point3, // The view up vector of the camera
-    FrameOfReferenceUID: // viewport's FrameOfReferenceUID the annotation has been drawn on referencedImageId, // The image ID the annotation has been drawn on (if applicable) toolName, // The tool name
+    FrameOfReferenceUID: string, // viewport's FrameOfReferenceUID the annotation has been drawn on referencedImageId?: string, // The image ID the annotation has been drawn on (if applicable)
+    toolName: string, // The tool name
   },
   data: {
     handles: {
       points: [Types.Point3], // The handles points in world coordinates (probe tool = 1 handle = 1 x,y,z point)
-    }
+    },
     cachedStats: {}, // Stored Statistics for the annotation },
 }